jquery/learn.jquery.com/page/code-organization/concepts.md

-This pattern is powerful because, as you can gather from the variable names, it can give you private variables and functions while exposing a limited API consisting of the returned object&rsquo;s properties and methods.
+This pattern is powerful because, as you can gather from the variable names, it can give you private variables and functions while exposing a limited API consisting of the returned object's properties and methods.

 Below is a revised version of the previous example, showing how we could create the same feature using the module pattern while only exposing one public method